The final hour of our excursion into broadcast excellence is underway.

 Well, Jimmy Hoffa may not be buried there, but who knows who else is.

-Um anyway, why are they doing in Chicago?
+So anyway, why are they doing in Chicago?

-The Iowa straw poles are coming up.
+The Iowa straw polls are coming up.

-Well, anyway, let me get to the global warming stack here, ladies and this this stack today is just unbelievable.
+Well, anyway, let me get to the global warming stack here, ladies.

 A former member of the Clinton administration, current senior fellow at the virtual Clinton think tank, the Center for American Progress, claimed yesterday that global warming might have played a factor in the collapse of the I-35 bridge in Minneapolis last week.

-He says I was skeptical at first, but after doing a Google search, and after NBC reported Sunday that the National Transportation Safety Board investigators are looking at everything, including the weather, I think it's a legitimate question to ask.
+He says, I was skeptical at first, but after doing a Google search and after NBC reported Sunday that the National Transportation Safety Board investigators are looking at everything, including the weather, I think it's a legitimate question to ask.

 You wonder if this bridge was built to withstand the massive heat we have had this summer.

-You have got to be ki.
+You have got to be kidding.

-We don't build bridges that can handle 90 degree heat.
+We don't build bridges that can handle 90-degree heat.

-Some may object to even asking the question he writes: Did climate change contribute to the collapse?
+Some may object to even asking the question, he writes, did climate change contribute to the collapse?

-My guess is those are the same people who deny that global warming is caused by humans, or that it is a serious problem, the same people who inevitably say we can adapt to whatever climate change there is.
+My guess is those are the same people who deny that global warming is caused by humans or that it is a serious problem, the same people who inevitably say we can adapt to whatever climate change there is.

 But in my experience, those adapters are actually not interested in finding out what the impacts of global warming are.